Here’s my honest opinion on the good and bad points based upon over 15 years of working as an instructor.

 - You are going to be involved in car crashes.
 If you spend every day in a car with people who can’t drive then it’s a case of when it will happen, not if it will happen.
 You can watch me being involved in car crashes by clicking here.

 - You will get vile pupils now and then.
 I have had people who’s attitude is so bad you wouldn’t believe me if I told you the things they have said.
 You’ll meet people who think they know it all, even though they have never driven before.
-Some pupils are abusive, stink of sweaty body odour and will deliberately smash your car up and think it’s funny.
+I’ve had pupils that were abusive, had terrible bad breath and deliberately try to crash because they think it’s funny.
 They are quite rare but they are out there and you will get them.

 - Your income is never guaranteed.
 You might have months where you earn £2500 and months where you earn £500.
 The bad winter of 2010 put a lot of instructors out of business.